tensorflow/minigo/README.md

 TensorFlow.
 While inspired by Deepmind's AlphaGo algorithm, this project is not a Deepmind project.

+### This is NOT an official version of AlphaGo ###

+Repeat, *this is not the official AlphaGo program by DeepMind*.
+This is an independent effort by Go enthusiasts to replicate the results of the AlphaGo Zero paper ("Mastering the Game of Go without Human Knowledge" *Nature*), with some resources generously made available by Google.

 Minigo is based off of Brian Lee's "MuGo" -- a pure Python implementation of the first AlphaGo paper ["Mastering the Game of Go with Deep Neural Networks and Tree Search"](https://www.nature.com/articles/nature16961) published in